Doctoral Studies From A to Z© Fabian Erler

 In the Code of Conduct for Doctoral Candidates, RWTH commits itself to principles and standards for the design of the doctoral process.
 These guidelines help to ensure the quality of doctoral training and form the basis for continuous development.

 Like all scholars working at RWTH Aachen University, doctoral candidates also pledge their academic integrity.

-The Principles for Safeguarding Good Scientific Practice serve the goal of implementing the basic ethical principles of integrity and honesty in science and providing guidance in academic work.
+The Principles for Safeguarding Good Research Practice serve the goal of implementing the basic ethical principles of integrity and honesty in science and providing guidance in academic work.

 As part of the doctoral qualification, young researchers are taught the principles of good academic practice that apply at RWTH Aachen University, taking into account the specifics of the subject cultures.
 This is provided, on the one hand, as part of the academic supervision and, on the other hand, by participation in continuing education courses, for example the online course or seminars of the Doctoral Academy.